 “Lawyers have lots of time alone with their thoughts.
 I’ll grant you that enjoying the outdoors is far removed from the hustle and bustle of the courtroom, but I happen to know for a fact that you drift off in daydreams during both.”
 Carl was right about that.

 I learned to hunt from my dad and friends.
 Hunting has passed down from father to child for generations.
 I am the first lawyer in my family and neither of my two sons is pursuing the law.
 One will hunt if nagged, albeit reluctantly.
 The other looks forward to a trip to the woods.
 He shot his first deer last year and wept a little when he got to the dead creature.
 It was far from a stereotypically macho response, and I could not have been prouder.

 Carl and I sat around the fire a bit longer before turning in.
 We agreed that a bad day hunting is better than a good day in the office.
 For him, a good day means getting into the woods early and shooting the big deer of his dreams.
 For me, it is just getting into the woods.
 Actually shooting something means a lot more work, and I go there to unwind.
 The shots I miss make the best stories anyway, and with no court reporter, the stories only get bigger.

 ©2019 under analysis llc. under analysis is a nationally syndicated column.
 Spencer Farris is the founding partner of The S.E.
 Farris Law Firm in St Louis, Missouri.
 He hunts and fishes but isn’t good at either.
-Comments or criticisms about this column may be sent c/o this newspaper or directly to Under Analysis via email at email@example.com.
+Comments or criticisms about this column may be sent to Under Analysis via email at firstname.lastname@example.org.